svanimpe/swift-blog/README.md

   command: swift-blog
 ```

-These settings tell Bluemix to use the Swift buildpack, how much memory to allocate, which command to run and what to call your app.
+These settings tell IBM Cloud to use the Swift buildpack, how much memory to allocate, which command to run and what to call your app.
 Simply replace `svanimpe` with the name of your app and you're good to go.

 Finally, run:

 ```
-bx app push
+ibmcloud app push
 ```

 This will deploy your app using the settings in `manifest.yml`.
 The output of this command contains the URL where your app is available.